Therme Forum at Design Miami’s 2018 Design Talks

 Ralph Nauta, Lonneke Gordijn, Marc Glimcher, Michaela de Pury, Alexander Groves, Mikolaj Sekutowicz, Eduardo Neira, and Robert C. Hanea

-Francis Kéré, Torkwase Dyson, and Arthur Jafa speaking
+Francis Kéré, Torkwase Dyson, and Arthur Jafa

 Virgil Abloh, Grace Wales Bonner, and Hans Ulrich Obrist